Nathanael Greene: Philadelphia campaign

 Along with the rest of Washington's army, Greene was stationed in New Jersey throughout the first half of 1777.
 In July 1777, he publicly threatened to resign over the appointment of a French officer to the Continental Army, but he ultimately retained his commission.
 Meanwhile, the British began a campaign to capture Philadelphia, the seat of Congress.
-At the Battle of the Brandywine, Greene commanded a division at the center of the American line, but the British launched a flanking maneuver.
+At the Battle of Brandywine, Greene commanded a division at the center of the American line, but the British launched a flanking maneuver.
 Greene's division helped prevent the envelopment of American forces and allowed for a safe retreat.
 The British captured Philadelphia shortly after the Battle of the Brandywine, but Washington launched a surprise attack on a British force at the October 1777 Battle of Germantown.
 Greene's detachment arrived late to the battle, which ended in another American defeat.
 In December, Greene joined with the rest of Washington's army in establishing a camp at Valley Forge, located twenty-five miles northwest of Philadelphia.
 Over the winter of 1777–1778, he clashed with Thomas Mifflin and other members of the Conway Cabal, a group that frequently criticized Washington and sought to install Horatio Gates as commander-in-chief of the Continental Army.

 In March 1778, Greene reluctantly accepted the position of quartermaster general, making him responsible for procuring supplies for the Continental Army.
 Along with his top two assistants, Charles Pettit and John Cox, Greene reorganized his 3,000-person department, establishing supply depots in strategic places across the United States.
 As quartermaster general, Greene continued to attend Washington's councils-of-war, an unusual arrangement for a staff officer.
 After France joined the war in early 1778, the British army in Philadelphia was ordered to New York.
 Along with Anthony Wayne and the Marquis de Lafayette, Greene recommended an attack on the British force while it retreated across New Jersey to New York.
 Greene commanded a division in the subsequent Battle of Monmouth, which, after hours of fighting, ended indecisively.